kewtree1408/emonalerts/README.md

 ```

-## Example of credentials from email:
+## Example of email credentials:
+If you have an email from which are you going to send the information about services:
 ```json
 {
     "email": "easy.mon.alerts@gmail.com",